apache/stratos/products/cloud_controller/README.txt

                         WSO2 Cloud Controller Server 1.0.1
 ================================================================================

-Welcome to the WSO2 CC 1.0.1 release.
+Welcome to the Apache Stratos CC 1.0.1 release.

-WSO2 Cloud Controller plays a vital role in Stratos 2.0 and is open source and freely distributed.
-WSO2 CC is available under the Apache Software License v2.0.
+Apache Stratos Cloud Controller plays a vital role in Stratos 2.0 and is open source and freely distributed.
+Apache Stratos CC is available under the Apache Software License v2.0.

 This is based on the revolutionary WSO2 Carbon [Middleware a' la carte] framework.
 All the major features have been developed as pluggable Carbon components.

-WSO2 CC leverages the jclouds (http://jclouds.incubator.apache.org/) APIs and provides a generic layer to communicate with different IaaSes.
+Apache Stratos CC leverages the jclouds (http://jclouds.incubator.apache.org/) APIs and provides a generic layer to communicate with different IaaSes.

-Key Features of WSO2 CC
+Key Features of Apache Stratos CC
 ========================

  * It acts as a bridge between application level and Infrastructure as a Service (IaaS) level via jclouds API.